 Task focus This task assesses the ability to understand key information in short spoken utterances.
 Task type and format The test taker listens twice to short spoken utterances and is required to identify the correct word or image that matches what is heard.
-Each utterance may appear in the form of a statement, explanation, description, instruction or question and is followed by three-option multiple choice items - A, B or C. No. of questions and scores Eight short spoken utterances in both LTE A1-B1 and LTE A1-C2 paper-based tests, with one ma In the LTE A1-C2 computer-based adaptive test, the number of questions depends on the test taker's performance.
-One mark is awarded for each correct response.
-Language focus per level N/A Task appears in LTE A1-B1 paper-based test LTE A1-C2 paper-based test LTE A1-C2 computer-based adaptive test
+Each utterance may appear in the form of a statement, explanation, description, instruction or question and is followed by three-option multiple-choice items - A, B or C. No. of questions and Eight short spoken utterances in both LTE A1-B1 and LTE A1-C2 paper- based tests, with one mark for each correct response. scores In the LTE A1-C2 computer-adaptive test, the exact selection of items depends on the test taker's performance.
+Task appears LTE A1-B1 paper-based test in LTE A1-C2 paper-based test LTE A1-C2 computer-adaptive test

-Task type 2a - Discrete multiple-choice 'best reply' to a single utterance
+Task type 2a - Discrete 'best reply' to a single utterance

-Task focus This task assesses the ability to understand the functional use of a single utterance that forms part of a natural exchange taking place in daily life or work-related contexts.
+Task focus This task assesses the ability to understand the functional use of a single utterance that forms part of a natural exchange taking place in work- related contexts.
 Task type and format The test taker listens twice to short spoken utterances and is required to identify the most appropriate functional response.
-Each utterance may appear in the form of a statement, explanation, description, instruction or question and is followed by three-option multiple choice items - A, B or C. No. of questions and scores Six short utterances in LTE A1-B1 paper-based test, with one mark for each correct response.
-Five short utterances in LTE A1-C2 paper-based test, with one mark for each correct response.
-In the LTE A1-C2 computer-based adaptive test, the number of questions depends on the test taker's performance.
-One mark is awarded for each correct response.
+Each utterance may appear in the form of a statement, explanation, description, instruction or question and is followed by three-option multiple-choice items - A, B or C. No. of questions and scores Six short utterances in the LTE A1-B1 paper-based test, with one mark for each correct response.
+Five short utterances in the LTE A1-C2 paper-based test, with one mark for each correct response.
+In the LTE A1-C2 computer-adaptive test, the exact selection of items depends on the test taker's performance.
 Language focus per level A1-B1 levels: functional language such as 'giving and finding out information', 'getting things done', 'socialising', etc. B2-C2 levels: a range of idiomatic expressions and colloquialisms and short pieces of language that are increasingly complex as items progress up the CEFR levels, in terms of nuance, colloquialisms and idiomatic use.
-Task appears in LTE A1-B1 paper-based test

-LTE A1-C2 paper-based test
+Task appears in LTE A1-B1 paper-based test LTE A1-C2 paper-based test LTE A1-C2 computer-adaptive test

-Task type 2b - Discrete multiple-choice 'best reply' to end/continue a dialogue
+Task type 2b - Discrete 'best reply' to end/continue a dialogue

-Task focus This task assesses the ability to recognise context, meaning and functional relationships (i.e. cause and effect, etc.) in short dialogues.
-Task type and format The test taker listens twice to short dialogues encountered in real-world situations and is required to identify the most appropriate response to continue or finish the conversation.
-Each dialogue is followed by three-option multiple choice items - A, B or C. No. of questions and scores Ten incomplete dialogues in the A1-C2 LTE paper-based test, with one mark for each correct response.
-In the LTE A1-C2 computer-based adaptive test, the number of questions depends on the test taker's performance.
-One mark is awarded for each correct response.
-Language focus per level B1-C2 levels: understanding of concrete or abstract topics discussed in a dialogue as well as understanding of idiomatic and colloquial English.
-Task appears in LTE A1-C2 paper-based test
+Task focus This task assesses the ability to recognise context, meaning and functional relationships (i.e., cause and effect, etc.) in short dialogues.
+Task type and The test taker listens twice to short dialogues encountered in real-world format situations and is required to identify the most appropriate response to continue or finish the conversation.
+Each dialogue is followed by three-option multiple-choice items - A, B or C. No. of Ten incomplete dialogues in the LTE A1-C2 paper-based test, with one questions and mark for each correct response. scores In the LTE A1-C2 computer-adaptive test, the exact selection of items depends on the test taker's performance.
+Language B1-C2 levels: understanding of concrete or abstract topics discussed in a focus per level dialogue as well as understanding of idiomatic and colloquial English.
+Task appears LTE A1-C2 paper-based test LTE A1-C2 computer-adaptive test

-Task type 3 - Short conversations with two multiple-choice items
+Task type 3 - Short conversations